Silk

 He has been ranked in the top tier for licensing in the Legal 500 and Chambers directories for many years.
 As one client put it, “There isn’t anyone who comes close to his stature” (Legal 500).

-He is a Patron and former Chair of the Institute of Licensing, the professional body for licensing practitioners, and an Associate Fellow of Westminster University’s Centre for Law, Society and Popular Culture.
+He is a Patron and former Chair of the Institute of Licensing, the professional body for licensing practitioners, and a Visiting Professor at Westminster University’s Centre for Law, Society and Popular Culture.

 Read More